drocheam/optrace/docs/source/usage/surfaces.rst

           Line geometry

-To create a point simply write:
+To create a point write:

 .. testcode::

    P = ot.Point()

-A line with radius 2 and an angle of 40 degrees to the x-axis can be defined using:
+A line with radius 2 and an angle of 40 degrees to the x-axis is defined using:

 .. testcode::